jogushravan/CNN-Pytorch-Attention-Layer/README.md

 se = layers.Reshape((1, 1, filters))(se)  # Step 4: Reshape it to match the original feature map shape

 return layers.multiply([input_tensor, se])  # Step 5: Multiply attention scores with input features

+### Full Grad-CAM Implementation for EfficientNetV2-L in PyTorch.py
+✅ Loads EfficientNetV2-L with ImageNet weights.

+✅ Extracts feature maps from the last convolutional layer.

+✅ Computes gradients to find the most influential regions.

+✅ Generates a heatmap that highlights the "important" parts of the image.

+✅ Overlays the attention map on the original image for visualization.

+### CNN EfficientNet-B7 Attention layer extraction.py
+✅ Loads EfficientNet_B7.

+✅ Extracts attention layers using Grad-CAM.

+✅ Creates a heatmap overlay.

+✅ Outputs regions the CNN focused on.